Harveg/hiag/README.md

 1. Burn Openhabian Image with standart openhabian.conf file
 2. Install standart setup
-3.Connect by SSH to controller and open config: sudo openhabian-config
+3. Connect by SSH to controller and open config: sudo openhabian-config
 * Change Username and Passwort in menu
 * Move root to USB
 * Install Grafana and Influxdb addon